carson-evans/carson-evans/README.md

 I am currently a sophomore student at Fisher College pursuing a Bachelor's degree in Software Engineering.
 I am passionate about learning new technologies and building software that solves real-world problems.

-- :zap: In my free time, I solve problems on LeetCode and tech related videos on youtube.

 - :mailbox:How to reach me: [![Linkedin Badge](https://img.shields.io/badge/LinkedIn-blue?style=flat&logo=Linkedin&logoColor=white)](https://www.linkedin.com/in/carson-evans42)

 ---